Recycling deals

 • Missing features are linked if that’s why the deal was lost

-With auto-recycle off, lost deals from HubSpot land in the Not in recycling tab.
+With auto-recycle off, lost deals from HubSpot land in the Pre-recycling tab.
 They wait there for someone to review them and decide whether they’re worth tracking.

-Go to Deals > Not in recycling to see your candidates for recycling.
+Go to Deals > Pre-recycling to see your candidates for recycling.

 The list shows key information about each deal: